lydiaYchen/PerfEvaluation-IN4215/project.md

 ## Evaluation criteria

-- The novelty of project
+- The novelty of proposed project
 - The rigorous of applying quantitative methods
-- The performance improvement of the proposed solution
+- The performance improvement of the proposed solutions
 - The completeness of  report
-- To get the passing grades, you need to execute different types of workloads, i.e., data sets, training of different machine learning models, number of Spark executors, and provide and present the rigorous comparative analysis.
+- To get the passing grades, you need to execute and analyze different types of workloads, i.e., data sets, training of different deep learning models, number of Spark executors, and present the rigorous comparative analysis.

 ## Choosing topics

-There are different aspects of performance  on modeling and optimizing the executions of training deep neural network jobs.
+There are different aspects of performance  on modeling and optimizing the executions of training deep neural network jobs, e.g., job response times, job accuracies, cluster utilization/energy, and dependability.
 In this project, you will play with benchmarks that emulate the training jobs of deep neural networks on top of Spark platform - one of the most popular big data processing platform.
-You can build a model to predict the performance such jobs, to optimize their response times through resource allocations and scheduling, and to test the dependability of such a cluster against malicious attacks.
+You will build models to predict the performance such jobs, to optimize their response times through resource allocations and scheduling, and to evaluate/test the dependability of such a cluster against malicious attacks or careless configurations/set-up.

 Important rule: **collaborations across groups are not allowed** - every group has to work independently.